 The warmth you receive from a wood-fired sauna will depend on the size of the woodstove or the heater, and more on the type of wood you select to use in your heater.

-Heavier woods or hardwoods such as ironbark, maple, and a grey box will burn hotter and longer than softwoods such as Cyprus and pine.
+Heavier woods or hardwoods such as ironbark, maple, and a grey box will burn hotter and longer than softwoods such as Cypress and pine.

 Try to experiment with various woods for different aromas; this is because many hardwoods have different scents, improving your sauna and heating experience.